 “He knows that we’ve probably got a world-beater in the VTOL.
 He knows how much I want that production contract.
 By holding things up just enough he draws attention to himself.”

-Wilder tells Henderson, “I want Bourne bought over, won over, or discredited” and finally makes a crude attempt to buy Bourne off with an offer of a job at Elberdsons.
+Wilder tells Henderson, “I want Bourne bought over, won over, or discredited” and finally makes a crude attempt to buy Bourne off with an offer of a job at Elbertsons Merchant Bank.
 “I’m all for creaming off top civil servants into industry.”

-The rivalry between Arthur Sugden and Bob Fraser grows as a team of 30 men wait for instructions over the new production line.
+The rivalry between Arthur Sugden and Bob Fraser grows, leaving a team of 30 men waiting for instructions over the new production line.
 Sugden and Fraser still disagree.
 Wilder instructs Corbett to mediate between the two, but Corbett perceives this as means of keeping him busy and off-handedly instructs Sugden to use Fraser’s plans for the new production line.
 Wilder is at first disinterested, but then countermands Corbett’s order.
 Whatever the merits of either plan, the new production line becomes a sideshow for the bigger struggle.

 The conflict between Wilder and Corbett becomes farcical.
 Wilder arranges a meeting with Bourne and his military adviser without telling Corbett.
 As they head for the Whitehall meeting room, Wilder briefs Henderson not to look surprised when he gives an excuse for Corbett’s absence at the meeting, only to open the door and find Corbett sitting in the meeting room.
 Later, Wilder has arranged for the Minister to see the VTOL flying without Corbett’s knowledge.
 As an RAF transport helicopter lands at Radley Heath, Wilder goes to greet Bourne and the Minister (John Harvey), only for Corbett to step out of the helicopter.